What it covers

 state_df %>%

-select(election_year, office_level, office_title, candidate, party, votes, vote_pct, winner)Multi-year scrape
+select(election_year, office_level, office, candidate, party, votes, vote_pct, winner)Multi-year scrape

 res <- scrape_elections(